PowerShell/PowerShell/docs/FAQ.md

 I just pulled master, why did my build fail?
 ============================================

-There are two likely reasons:

-If the `src/windows-build` submodule was changed, you need to manually run `git submodule update` to check your sources out to the correct commits.
-Pulling does not automatically do this.
-When a submodule is out-of-date, you will likely be missing required build files.

 If package dependencies were changed in any `project.json`, you need to manually run `dotnet restore` to update your local dependency graphs. `Start-PSBuild -Restore` can automatically do this.